energylocal/cydynni/docs/userguide.md

 ![setup13.png](images/setup13.png)

-Click allow and wait another minute for the wifirelay device to appear.
+Click allow and wait another minute for the smartplug device to appear.

-Clicking on the wifirelay device will bring up the scheduler interface:
+Clicking on the smartplug device will bring up the scheduler interface:

 ![setup14.png](images/setup14.png)